cizodevahm/Q-A_with_RAG_LLM_LangChain/README.md

 - Add a graphical user interface (GUI) for easier interaction with the system.

 ## License
-- This project is licensed under the MIT License.
+- This project is licensed under the GPL-3.0 license.